era86/era86.github.io/_drafts/2019-02-20-quick-thoughts-on-the-value-of-working-with-junior-engineers.markdown

 Some engineers pride themselves in cramming complexity into as few expressions as possible.
 However, it's been said time and again: _clear_ code is better than _clever_ code.

 Turns out, junior engineers are great at pointing out when code is too hard to read.
 After all, they haven't picked up clever tricks or hacks (yet).
-Sure, certain design patterns and language-specific techniques can be justified, but **if a junior engineer has a hard time comprehending some code, it might be worth thinking about how it could be written in a more understandable way**.
+Sure, certain design patterns and language-specific techniques can be justified, but if a junior engineer has a hard time comprehending some code, **it might be worth thinking about refactoring it to be more understandable**.

 ## They re-ignite the excitement to grow, learn, and explore

 The day-to-day life of a tenured software engineer gets a bit mundane after awhile.
 Monoliths _always_ need breaking up, technical debt _always_ needs to be paid, and regressions _always_ break production.
 Pulling tickets, writing code, and deploying every day can get repetitive, and engineers can grow a bit jaded.

 However, junior engineers are _excited_ to participate in this "mundane" job.
-And this excitement, no matter how blindly optimistic it might sometimes be, is _contagious_.
+And this **excitement, no matter how blindly optimistic it might sometimes be, is _contagious_**.
 Their enthusiasm to learn and grow in their craft is inspiring.
-It's a much-needed reminder for battle-weary engineers just how geat software development can be.
+It's a much-needed reminder for battle-weary engineers just how great software development can be.

 > "I want to be who I was when I wanted to become who I am now."